 - Revegetate refers to the planting of locally sourced plant tubestock in areas where no regeneration of the bushland is possible.
 This is generally in areas that no longer have any natural soil profile and have either been heavily disturbed or have had fill placed on them and are usually devoid of any soil stored native propagules and therefore resilience.

-Council has implemented Bushland Restoration Contracts for the vast majority of its bushland work.
-Bushland Restoration Contracts started in October 2001 and finished at the end of 2011.
+Council in 2001 implemented Bushland Restoration Contracts for the vast majority of its bushland sites.
+The Bushland Restoration Contracts started in October 2001 and were for a period of ten years.
+These contracts were introduced concurrently with the Community Environmental Contract (CEC) and were innovative in regard to duration, catchment based approach, and performance measurement criteria.

-In relation to weed cover there has been an overall reduction in the weed percentage classes at the vast majority of the sites between the previous and current surveys.
+In relation to weed cover over the same period there has been an overall reduction in the weed percentage classes at the vast majority of the bushland sites.
 The most significant reductions have been in areas of greatest resilience and this includes some areas previously assessed as in a high weed percentage cover that are now in a low category.
 This is significant as it shows that the contractors are targeting the right areas and are working from good bushland areas to bad.
 Also another significant positive finding in relation to weed cover was a large reduction in percentage cover of woody and vine weeds (plants that severely alter a natural ecosystem’s ability to regenerate).

 In recognition of its successful bushland management program Council nominated for a Biodiversity Management Award through the Local Government and Shires Association of NSW Excellence in Environment Awards.
 These awards recognise initiatives in conserving and enhancing biodiversity on public and private land in urban and rural areas.
 This includes community involvement in protecting and conserving natural environments and wildlife habitat, rehabilitating and restoring degraded areas, and the improvement of wetlands management.
 Mosman Municipal Council was Highly Commended in Division B for its Bushland Management Program Flora and Fauna Survey 2006/2007.